bmc/digest/README.md

 * sha384: The SHA384 algorithm
 * sha512: The SHA512 algorithm

+Type `digest -h` to see a full list of algorithms available to your installation.

 This program is modeled on the FreeBSD [*digest*][] port (written by Alistair G. Crooks).
 This Python version is an independently implemented program based on the manual page and on output from Crooks' program.